By Seth S. Leopold M.D., Professor, UW Orthopaedics & Sports Medicine

 - That repeated injections can cause a loss of skin coloration in the area where the shot was placed.

 - That occasionally the arthritis can flare up in the hours after a shot; this usually passes over the next day or so.
+They may result in cartilage thinning, though in the recent study that suggested this the thinning was mild and it was not clear whether this will or will not be a clinical problem.

 Like so many things in medicine there are risks and benefits to cortisone shots for knee arthritis.
 Cortisone shots for hip arthritis are rarely performed.